IgorOK22rus/geoscan-lite_eng/camera.rst

 Restoring presets
 ___________________

-Settings of 1 and 2 presets can be restored, if you change it.
+Settings of 1 and 2 presets can be restored, if you change them.

 For preset 1 restoring: